-The Department of Urology is actively involved in all phases of adult and pediatric urology and currently performs more than 1,000 major operative procedures each year.
-We have a multidisciplinary prostate cancer center, which will be housed in the newly expanded Hollings Cancer Center.
-Our program incorporates the Medical University of South Carolina Hospital, MUSC Children's Hospital, Charleston Memorial Hospital, and the Veteran's Administration Medical Center in Charleston, South Carolina.
+The Department of Urology is actively involved in all phases of adult and pediatric urology and currently performs more than 1,000 operative procedures each year.
+We have a multidisciplinary urologic cancer program, which is housed in the Hollings Cancer Center.
+Our program incorporates the Medical University of South Carolina Hospital, MUSC Children's Hospital, two outpatient clinics, and the Ralph H. Johnson VA Medical Center in Charleston, South Carolina.

 The urology residency program is structured to provide the resident with a strong background in all aspects pertinent to urological surgery.
-Two positions are made available per year.
+Three positions are made available per year.

 PGY-1 General Surgery

-The Medical University Hospital (MUH) will be covered by a first, second, and chief resident daily (except for vacations and meetings).
+The Medical University Hospital (MUH) will be covered by four residents daily (except for vacations and meetings).
 The junior residents will direct adult patient care under the supervision of the chief resident and the attendings.
-The surgical intern will be assigned to the MUH and the senior and junior medical students will be assigned to the MUH or the Veteran’s Administration Hospital (VAH).
-At the VAH, ward rounds will be at the discretion of the chief resident, and with concurrence of the attending staff.
-The VAH service is covered by a chief resident and a second or third year urology resident.
+The senior resident will direct the inpatient consult service.
+The surgical intern will be assigned to MUH outpatient clinics and the senior and junior medical students will be assigned to MUH outpatient clinics, Children's Hospital, or the Veteran’s Administration Hospital (VA).
+At the VA, ward rounds occur daily with the three assigned residents.

 At the MUSC Children’s Hospital, one urology resident will be in charge of pediatric patient care under the supervision of the attending pediatric urologist.
 The pediatric urology resident covers the Children’s Hospital urology patients, consults, and assists in clinic with the attending.
-The resident is typically in the OR on this service two to three days a week.
+The resident is typically in the OR on this service three days a week and in clinic two days a week.

-Admission histories and physical examinations should be completed in a timely fashion (no later than 24 hours from the patient’s admission).
+Admission histories and physical examinations should be completed in a timely fashion (within 24 hours from the patient’s admission).
 The intern and junior residents will share responsibility for completing all evaluations and discussing them with the proper attending physician.